 - Electricity leaks: It’s likely that water in the basement will carry current for long distances.
 This can become a hazard when you or your loved ones rush to the basement to salvage items during floods.

-- Rodents and insects: A moist and dark basement is an instant magnet for mice, cockroaches, and termites.
+- Rodents and insects: A moist and dark basement is an instant magnet for pests like mice, cockroaches, and termites.
 When these come into the basement, they can destroy your belongings, contaminate any stored food, and damage wooden fixtures

 - Wood rot: When your basement gets wet or damp, it will encourage mold, which may attach itself to your wooden beams or joists.
 Mold will feed on the decaying wood, and this makes the work easier for termites too.